libp2p/docs/content/concepts/transports/webrtc.md

 This technique allows the browser node to simulate the exchange of an SDP, but in reality, it constructs it locally using the information provided by the server node's multiaddress.

-{{< alert icon="" context="info" text="SDP (Session Description Protocol) is a protocol that is used to describe multimedia sessions.
-The SDP answer is a message sent by a server in response to an SDP offer from a client.
-The offer and answer are used to establish a session between a client and server, allowing them to exchange media." />}}

 When establishing a WebRTC connection, the browser and server perform a standard DTLS handshake as part of the connection setup.
 DTLS is similar to TLS but is designed to